rgolder1/aztec/README.md

 - soapdemo:

 SOAP Controller with Spring Web Services.
 The service is a Map for create/get/update/remove.
 Includes SoapUI project for testing.
-WORK IN PROGRESS.
+(Work in progress).